 Just follow our basic recipe here and swap out the cheddar cheese for whichever cheese you are using.
 You can even use two different types of cheeses that you think go well together like gruyere and cheddar or Mozzarella and Asiago.

-Looking For More Make Ahead Side Dish Recipes?
+Looking For More Holiday Side Dish Recipes?

 - Twice Baked Potato Casserole